aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ && colcon build

-## Using the Follow the Leader (FTL) sample application
+## Using the FTL sample application
-Follow this procedure to use the Follow the Leader (FTL) sample application.
+Follow this procedure to use the FTL sample application.

 ### Running the node

-To launch the Follow the Leader (FTL) sample application as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user.
+To launch the FTL sample application as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user.

-1. Switch to the root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash